magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-44591-user-gets-error-when-trying-to-place-order-without-captcha-confirmation.md

 <ins>Expected results</ins>:

-Order is not placed with incorrect ReCaptcha.
+Order will not be placed with incorrect ReCaptcha.

 <ins>Actual results</ins>: